A General Approach for the Exact Solution of the Schrodinger Equation: Abstract

 \section{Abstract}

-The Schr\"{o}dinger equation is solved exactly for some well known potentials.
-Solutions are obtained reducing the Schr\"{o}dinger equation into a second order differential equation by using an appropriate coordinate transformation.
-The Nikiforov-Uvarov method is used in the calculations to get energy eigenvalues and the corresponding wave functions.\\
+The Schrodinger equation is solved exactly for some well known potentials.
+Solutions are obtained reducing the Schrodinger equation into a second order differential equation by using an appropriate coordinate transformation.
+The Nikiforov-Uvarov method is used in the calculations to get energy eigenvalues and the corresponding wave functions.